Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 		}
 	}

-The service properties are defined as follows:
+The service is defined as follows:

 * The service UUID is 0x180F
 * The service contains a single characteristic named "battery"